Manage Catalyst SD-WAN Security Objects and Security Profiles

 Security Group Tags

-The Selected items field shows the items that have been chosen.
+The Selected items field displays the items that have been chosen.

-The signature set blocks vulnerability with a Common Vulnerability Scoring System (CVSS) score that is greater than or equal to 9.
-It also blocks Common Vulnerabilities and Exposures (CVEs) published in the last two years and that have the rule categories: Malware CNC, Exploit Kits, SQL Injection or blocked list.
+The IPS Signature object refers to a set of rules used by the Intrusion Prevention System (IPS) to detect and prevent network attacks.
+It blocks vulnerabilities that have a Common Vulnerability Scoring System (CVSS) score of 9 or higher.
+It also blocks Common Vulnerabilities and Exposures (CVEs) published within the last two years if they belong to the rule categories of Malware CNC, Exploit Kits, SQL Injection, or blocked list.

 Field